 - Do you want to use what you just read?

 The answers will help you simplify your writing.
 Don’t worry; you're not dumbing down your ideas.
 Why?
 Because you're teaching the same lesson, but when you run into uncommon ideas, you explain them.
 Through the use of examples and metaphors, the new concepts become easier to digest.
 Writing like this will make your content more practical for readers.

 If possible, try to find to get feedback from a reader that fits your target audience.
 Just like an auto mechanic probably won’t be interested in Software Magazine, a reader who doesn’t fit your audience won’t give you the feedback you need.

 Using feedback from others gives you the ability to create useful content.
 It’s like going to a concert to listen to a band you like.
 You’ve given them the chance to shape your writing into something they’d appreciate.

 Create content that keeps people coming back for more

 Like many business owners, you have unique knowledge to share with the world.
-When you give it to people in a way that's easy to understand, relatable, and entertaining you’ll keep people coming back for more.
-In turn, you’ll get more readers, more leads and more success.
+When you give it to people in a way that's easy to understand, relatable, and entertaining, you’ll keep people coming back for more.
+In turn, you’ll get more readers, more leads, and have more success.